dalaing/cofun/blog/drafts/cofree_and_comonad_transformers.md

 coTotal w = (pos w, w)
 ```

-For `coAdd` we make a similar change to the type signature, and we drop the explicit `lower`, since the `ComonadEnv` constraint makes `ask` available to us no matter where it is in the stack
+For `coAdd` we make a similar change to the type signature.
+We also drop the explicit `lower`, since the `ComonadEnv` constraint makes `ask` available to us no matter where it is in the stack:
 ```haskell
 coAdd :: (ComonadEnv Int w, ComonadStore Int w) => w a -> Int -> (Bool, w a) coAdd w x = (test, seek next w)